AndWass/colite/README.md

 ## Yield

-This is an awaitable that "yields" once to the executor.
-It causes the current coroutine to re-schedule itself for execution on the supplied executor.
+This is an awaitable that "yields" once to the Executor.
+It causes the current coroutine to re-schedule itself for execution on the supplied Executor.

 This can be useful if a coroutine needs to do time-consuming non-async processing to allow other coroutines to make progress once in a while.